github/docs/content/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches.md

 ### Require deployments to succeed before merging

 You can require that changes are successfully deployed to specific environments before a branch can be merged.
 For example, you can use this rule to ensure that changes are successfully deployed to a staging environment before the changes merge to your default branch.

+{% ifversion lock-branch %}
+### Lock branch

+Locking a branch ensures that no commits can be made to the branch.
+By default, a forked repository does not support syncing from its upstream repository.
+You can enable **Allow fork syncing** to pull changes from the upstream repository while preventing other contributions to the fork's branch.
+{%  endif %}

 {% ifversion bypass-branch-protections %}### Do not allow bypassing the above settings{% else %}
 ### Include administrators{% endif %}